Zeycio/F-L-Calendar/SECURITY.md

 # Security Policy

-offline app , no personal data is collected..
+Offline app , No personal data is collected..